tealhorizon87/TheAshlarClub/README.md

 ### User Stories Evaluation
 To ensure that the project fulfils the goals set out in the user stories:

+User Stories
+- As a general user, I expect -
+    - to be able to easily navigate around the site
+        - __a clearly designed menu is available on both desktop and mobile versions of the site is the expected location__
+    - to be able to view the site from any device size
+        - __the application is fully responsive and functions on all browsers and most screen sizes; some of the very smallest smartphone screens may notice some layout issues__

+Member stories
+- As a member, I want
+    - to easily view a calendar of upcoming events
+        - __there is currently no calendar, but events are listed in date order on the events page__
+    - to be able to book onto events directly from the site
+        - __this feature has not yet been added to the site, but users will be able to link to the contact form in order to contact admin for booking__
+    - to 'meet' the committee in charge
+        - __a section is included with committee members and their names, although more information can be added at a later date if warranted__
+    - to be able to send queries and suggestions to the committee directly from the site
+        - __there is a basic contact form that will send an email from the site via [emailJS](https://www.emailjs.com/) to the admin team__

+Guest user stories
+- As a guest, I want
+    - to understand what the website is for
+        - __the general style and imagery used provide this concept__
+    - to find information about what the club does
+        - __the about section of the application provides a short explantion of the group and what it does__
+    - to view feedback from members about the club
+        - __this feature is not yet available, but can be included into the gallery section__
+    - to 'meet' the committee in charge
+        - __see above__
+    - to be able to ask questions or sign up for the club directly from the site
+        - __a contact form is available for users to contact admin, but signing up directly from the site is not currently available, and will likely never be needed__

 ## Credits
+This application has been designed as a point of contact for a lightblue club in the masonic province of Sussex.
+It is a modernisation of the current application, with updated style and layout.

 ### Media
+All images used, including the hero image on the landing page are used with the consent of the parties included, and have been provided by committee members of the group

 ### Acknowledgements
+All code contained in this applicatin is either original or taken directly from the documentation sites of the various APIs involved with one exception - the code used to display the gallery images was taken from [MDB](https://mdbootstrap.com/docs/standard/extended/gallery/) and has been attributed in the HTML file for the galler page.